Security Certifications and Verifications

 The FIPS publication 140-2, "Security Requirements for Cryptographic Modules," is a U.S. government computer security standard.
 Many other industry standards like DSS and DISA SRG/STIG depend on FIPS 140-2 certified cryptography modules.
 The tests and requirements of FIPS 140-2 assure that the cryptographic systems that are validated comply with the newest standards use appropriate key length and create correct ciphertext and keys.
 The validation also confirms that the module behaves as defined and documented if it runs in FIPS mode.

 SUSE Linux Enterprise Server 12 contains seven cryptographic security modules validated to FIPS 140-2.
 The validation was conducted by atsec and certified by NIST (CMVP).
-SUSE is currently re-validating these modules on SUSE Linux Enterprise Server 12 SP.
+SUSE regularly re-validates these modules.

 The following modules are validated: